 Over the past several years, we have conducted sage-grouse habitat suitability studies, and various habitat monitoring efforts to inform wildlife and land-use management decisions for sagebrush systems throughout Utah, as well as our neighboring states.

 Through partnerships with Utah Geologic Survey (UGS), UDWR, USFS, and Hogle Zoo we are conducting aquatic habitat assessments and boreal toad surveys in the Central Wasatch Mountains to both inform aquatic habitat management and identify possible toad reintroduction sites.

-We have a brand new study we are just getting underway with our partners at the University of Utah, which will be launching in 2018.
-Re-visit this page, and our Citizen Science page, early next year to learn more about this cutting edge "camera trap" study in the Central Wasatch, and how the results will be used for wildlife and habitat conservation and management!
+We have a brand new study we are just getting underway with our partners at the University of Utah, which launched in the spring 2018.
+Lear more about our cutting edge trail camera study in the Central Wasatch, and how the results will be used for wildlife and habitat conservation and management!